-AP or PCP association receipt procedures
+AP, AP MLD, or PCP association receipt procedures

-Upon receipt of an Association Request frame from a STA the AP or PCP shall use the following procedure:
+Upon receipt of an Association Request frame from a STA, a non-AP MLD, or a STA, the AP, AP MLD, or PCP, respectively, shall use the following procedure:

 The MLME shall issue an MLME-ASSOCIATE.indication primitive to inform the SME of the association request.
-The SME shall issue an MLME-ASSOCIATE.response primitive addressed to the STA identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
+The SME shall issue an MLME-ASSOCIATE.response primitive addressed to the STA or MLD identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
 If the association is not successful, the SME shall indicate a specific reason for the failure to associate in the ResultCode parameter.
 Upon receipt of the MLME-ASSOCIATE.response primitive, the MLME shall transmit an Association Response frame.

-If the state for the STA is 1 and the STA is a non-DMG STA, the SME shall refuse the association request by issuing an MLME-ASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.
+If the state for the STA is 1 and the STA is a non-DMG STA or the state of the non-AP MLD is 1, the SME shall refuse the association request by issuing an MLME-ASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.

 AP with dot11InterworkingServiceActivated true only: If the MLME-ASSOCIATE.indication primitive has the EmergencyServices parameter set to true and the RSN parameter does not include an RSNE, the SME shall not reject the association request on the basis that dot11RSNAActivated is true, thereby granting access, using unprotected frames (see 9.2.4.1.9 (Protected Frame subfield)), to the network for emergency services purposes.